kagisearch/vectordb/README.md

-## Vector search performance
+## Vector search performance analysis

-VectorDB is optimized for speed of retrieval and automatically uses [Faiss](https://github.com/facebookresearch/faiss) for low number of chunks (<4000) and [mrpt](https://github.com/vioshyvo/mrpt) for high number of chunks to ensure maximum performance across the spectrum of use cases.
+VectorDB is optimized for speed of retrieval.
+We automatically uses [Faiss](https://github.com/facebookresearch/faiss) for low number of chunks (<4000) and [mrpt](https://github.com/vioshyvo/mrpt) for high number of chunks to ensure maximum performance across the spectrum of use cases.

 ![Vector search engine comparison](images/comparison.png)